 “There will always be a welcome for you here,” said Alwin— the eldest of the elf brothers— to Gerda and Kai.
-Addressing Khione, “This is still your home if at any time you wish to return.”
+Addressing Khione, he said, “This is still your home if at any time you wish to return.”

 Avira, the wood elf physician, who before Khione’s memory loss had become her close friend, embraced her and wished her well.
-“It is a pity you will not be here for our wedding.
+“Cameron and I, feel it is a pity that you will not be here to see our wedding.
 I truly hope all will go well for you from now on.”

-Cameron shook Kai’s hand and patted him on the back.
+Cameron shook Kai’s hand and slapped him on the back.
 “Good luck, I wish you both happiness and peace.
 Khione I will miss your presence here, but do whatever you feel is best for you.”
 She had made the decision to leave the forest and seek shelter at Tormain Palace, even though the elves had assured her of her safety.
 However, she wished to protect them from Queen Eleanor and her guards.
 Griff, the Queen’s Guard and the Queen herself had all tried to kill Khione.

 Erlan was next to speak.
-“I too will be leaving at the week’s end.
-I am returning to the village.
+“I too will be leaving here at the week’s end.
+I am returning to the wood elf village.
 You are welcome to visit Lenna and me anytime you wish.
 Farewell, I wish you all happiness and contentment.”
 Erlan was the second eldest brother.
 He reconciled with his wife Lenna, after separating from her for a number of years.

 Virion, the youngest of the elf brothers and the most distraught at Khione’s departure, attempted to smile.
-He presented Khione with a new recurve bow he made especially for her.
+He presented her with a new recurve bow he made as an especial gift.
 “I kept it to give you as a birthday gift, but you may as well have it now.”
-Khione could not recall how to use it, but accepted it graciously.
-She gave a small wave to the farewell party, and turned to Garion.
+She could not recall how to use it but accepted it graciously.
+After giving a small wave to the farewell party, she turned to speak to Garion.
 “I am ready to leave now.”

 Garion mounted Ahern and assisted Khione.
 He held out his hands.
 “Stand on my foot in the stirrups and hold on to my hands,” he instructed.
-She did as she was asked.
-Once seated she hooked her leg around the saddle pommel.
+She grasped his hands and did as she was asked, and once seated she hooked her leg around the saddle pommel.
 Placing herself in a side-saddle position, she then rearranged her gown.
 Garion placed his arms around her and took hold of the reins.

 “Lean against me if you wish,” suggested Garion.

 As she leaned against him, the aroma of sandalwood on his clothing brought about feelings of fondness and familiarity.
-For a short time she allowed herself to indulge in those feelings.
-When they passed she found herself frustrated, as she so wished to recollect why she felt so drawn to him.
-Why she felt pleasure at his touch.
+For a short time, she allowed herself to indulge in those feelings, but when they had passed her thoughts frustrated her: Why do I feel so drawn to him and his touch feel so pleasurable.
 She gave out a long sigh.

 “Perhaps it is for the best.
-When you return to your world consorting with elves will be frowned upon.”
+When you return to your world, consorting with elves will be frowned on.”

 “I wish to consort with whom I please, besides your father was human, was he not.
 Surely there would be no objection?”

-“That is different, he was not of royal birth, and although I may appear to be more human than elf, Virion and I are only half breed, neither elf nor human.”
+“This is different.
+He was not of royal birth, and although I may appear to be more human than elf, Virion and I are a half-breed, neither elf nor human.”

-“That should not account for anything, “ said Khione, an indignant tone in her voice.
-“I care not from where my friends come.
+“That should not account for anything,” she said, with an indignant tone in her voice.
+“I do not care where my friends come from.
 Gerda and I are like sisters and it shall always remain so.”

-“All do not think like you Khione.
-One day the fate of Turia will rest upon your shoulders and things will be much different than they are now.”
+“Khione, all do not think as you do.
+One day the fate of Turia will rest on your shoulders and things will be much different than they are now.”

 Khione remained in silent contemplation for much of the day’s journey.
-Garion occasionally drew Khione into light conversation.
+Garion occasionally drew her into a light conversation.
 They travelled through the forest and along long, dusty roads unquenched with rain that autumn.
 Russet leaves fell from the trees and littered the ground.
-As dusk approached the weary travellers made their camp for the night, in a small, secluded wood.
+As dusk approached, the weary travellers made their camp for the night, in a small, secluded wood.
 They sat and talked around the campfire.

-Khione pulled her coat further around her and warmed her hands by the fire.
-“I think I should like to visit Agnes before I go to Tormain Palace.
-Would I be welcome Gerda?
-I should so much like to see your mother.”
+Pulling her coat further around her, Khione warmed her hands by the fire.
+“I think I would like to visit Agnes before I go to Tormain Palace.
+Will I be welcome Gerda?
+I would like to see your mother.”

-“I am sure she will be ecstatic at seeing you again.
-Goodness knows how she will react when she sees Kai,” replied Gerda.
+“I am sure she would love to see you again.
+Goodness knows what she will do when she sees Kai,” replied Gerda.

 Khione sighed.
 “I wish I had a mother who loved me as much as yours do.”

-“You are loved by many Khione, never forget that,” said Garion.
+Garion joined the conversation.
+“You are loved by many Khione, never forget that.”

 “Time for sleep I think,” said Kai.
-He rose, approached the tethered horses, and removed the bedrolls and blankets tied to the saddles.
+He left the campfire, approached the tethered horses, and removed the bedrolls and blankets tied to the saddles.

-Garion agreed to stay awake and keep first watch.
+“I am not tired yet.
+I will stay awake and keep the first watch,” announced Garion.
 He sat leaning against a tree a short distance from the campfire.
 Kai slept beside Gerda and placed a protective arm around her.
 Garion watched Khione as she slept.
 She looked just as she did when she had been in the death-like sleep induced by the poisoned apple, given to her by the evil Queen Eleanor in disguise.
 The memory of this disturbed him.
 He thought he would never see those soulful grey eyes look at him again, her infectious smile, or his name on her lips.
-Leaving his guard post by the tree, he knelt down beside her, brushed back her raven black hair, and kissed her forehead.
+Leaving his guard post by the tree, he knelt down beside her.
+He brushed back her wavy, raven black hair with his fingertips and then kissed her forehead.
 She shifted and muttered some incoherent words.
-At first Garion thought she had woken, but no, she still slept peacefully.
-He smiled then chastised himself for giving in to temptation.
-He attempted to direct his thoughts elsewhere, but found it hard to resist gazing upon Khione’s face.
+At first, he thought, she had woken, but no, she still slept peacefully.
+He smiled then chastised himself for giving in to temptation and tried to direct his thoughts elsewhere.
+He found it hard to resist looking at her angelic face.
 After tomorrow, he would see her no more, the thought of this weighed heavily on his mind.

 When the time came for Kai to keep watch, Garion was grateful to sleep and rest his tortured mind from thinking about Khione.
 He unsheathed his longsword from its scabbard and gave it to Kai.
 “Do you know how to use this?”

-Kai shook his head, he had handled swords during his time as blacksmith’s apprentice, but never used one in combat.
-“I am sorry to say I have not a clue how to use a sword.”
-Upon the ground lay Garion’s bow and a quiver of arrows.
+Kai shook his head.
+He had handled swords during his time as a blacksmith’s apprentice but never used one in combat.
+“I am sorry I have not a clue how to use a sword.”
+On the ground lay Garion’s bow and a quiver of arrows.
 “Nor how to use a bow and arrow.”

 “I doubt you will have to use the sword.
-But it is always better to be prepared, in case of bandits or robbers.
-If all else fails hit them over the head with it.”
+But it is always better to be prepared, in case of bandits or robbers, and if all else fails hit them over the head with it.”

 Kai chuckled.
 “I can do that.”

 Garion lay down on his bedroll.
-“If anything happens I am sure the noise will waken me, my hearing is more sensitive than that of humans.
-He then closed his eyes and attempted to sleep.
+“If anything happens I am sure the noise will wake me, my elf hearing is more sensitive than that of humans.”
+He then closed his eyes and tried to sleep.

 As the light cast from the dying embers of the campfire faded, Kai looked out into the darkness of the woods.
 Silence surrounded them.
-Garion suddenly lifted his head, sat up, and retrieved his bow and arrows from the ground.
+All of a sudden, Garion lifted his head, sat upright, and retrieved his bow and arrows from the ground.
 He motioned for Kai to be silent by placing a finger on his lips.
-Kai could hear nothing, he gave Garion a puzzled look.
-Garion sat down beside Kai and withdrew an arrow from the quiver.
-He whispered, “I can hear something approaching.
+Kai could hear nothing, and he gave Garion a puzzled look.
+He sat down beside Kai and withdrew an arrow from the quiver.
+He then whispered, “I can hear something approaching.
 It is not an animal, I can tell the difference.
 Stay alert.”

-Garion stood up and spoke aloud, “I can smell you too goblin.
-We have no gold here, be gone.”
+Garion stood up, and shouted, “I can smell you too, goblin.
+We have no gold here, begone.”

-The startled goblin swung his head around in Garion and Kai’s direction.
+The startled goblin swung around in Garion and Kai’s direction.
 A grin appeared on his grotesque and weathered face.
 He pointed a gnarled finger in the direction of the still sleeping party.
-“You lie elf, there is gold here, my nose does not lie.”
+“You lie elf.
+There is gold here.
+My nose does not deceive me.”

-“What of it?” asked Kai.
+“What about it?” asked Kai.
 “Why is it any of your concern?”

-Before he could speak again Garion fired an arrow at his feet.
-He stepped back and cursed.
+Garion shot an arrow at his feet.
+The goblin stepped back and cursed.
+“Damn you.”

-“They are not your horses, they are not for sale,” hissed Garion.
+“They are not your horses, and they are certainly not for sale,” hissed Garion.

 The noise woke the girls.
 “Not trolls again,” muttered Gerda.
 Khione sat upright and rubbed her eyes.

-The goblin fixed his gazed upon Gerda.
+The goblin fixed his gaze on Gerda.
 “You carry gold, give it to me.”

 “I shall not give you anything,” retorted Gerda.
-She stood upright, grabbed Khione by the arm and moved behind Garion and Kai.
+She scrambled to her feet, grabbed Khione by the arm and moved behind Garion and Kai.

 “Do not move,” shouted Garion, “I will not be hitting the ground with my next arrow.”
 He nocked another arrow and aimed his bow at the goblin.